sequenceiq/docker-phoenix/README.md

 ###Launch
 `docker run -it sequenceiq/phoenix` -> to normal launch

+`docker run -it -p 8765:8765 sequenceiq/phoenix` -> if you want to use the queryserver

 `queryserver.py` -> to launch the Phoenix Avatica queryserver to handle REST requests over wire protocol

 or `queryserver.py start` -> to launch in the background